 THE LORD’S PRAYER

-Rejoicing in God’s new creation and gathering our prayers and praises into one, let us pray as our Saviour taught us,
+Rejoicing in our fellowship with all the saints and gathering our prayers and praises into one, let us pray as our Saviour taught us,

 Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, the power, and the glory, for ever and ever.
 Amen.